 Current Research Activities and Interests

-Researching in public record centers, archives, and libraries continues to fill our days, when not engaged in Disaster Response and Preservation consultations.
+Researching in public record centers, archives, and libraries continues to fill our days.
 Two recent projects were a study of canals in Ohio, their creation, and laws about their use, and a nomination for the National Register of Historic Places.
 The nomination is for a Queen Anne house and farm in central Ohio.

 Past projects include a study of the history of geographical areas from the founding of the State of Ohio to the present, and documenting early history and exploration of the Northwest Territory and the Midwest United States.
 These projects involve work in historical and archival repositories, public records centers, and historical preservation resources and collections.